aws-samples/amazon-ecs-firelens-examples/examples/fluent-bit/grafana-loki/README.md

 ### FireLens Example: Logging to Grafana Loki with Fluent Bit

-For documentation on sending your FireLens monitored log data to Grafana Loki, see: [Fluent Bit and Firelens](https://grafana.com/docs/loki/latest/clients/fluentbit/).
+For documentation on sending your FireLens monitored log data to Grafana Loki, see: [Fluent Bit and Firelens in the Grafana documentation] (https://grafana.com/docs/loki/latest/clients/fluentbit/).
 The Loki data source provides access to Loki, Grafana’s log aggregation system.

 It should be noted that this example and Grafana docs show `"enable-ecs-log-metadata":"true"` (which is the default).
 This option tells FireLens to add ECS Task Metadata keys to logs.